Cascading/Impatient/simple1/README.md

 Cascading for the Impatient, part 1
 ===================================
 Bokay, our lesson today is how to write a simple [Cascading 2.0](http://www.cascading.org/) app.
-The goal is clear and concise: create the simpliest application possible in Cascading, while following best practices.
+The goal is clear and concise: create the simplest application possible in Cascading, while following best practices.
 No bangs, no whistles, just good solid code.

 So here's a brief Java program, about a dozen lines long.
 It copies lines of text from file "A" to file "B".
 It uses 1 *mapper* in Apache Hadoop.
 No *reducer* needed.